At least 36 dead as Florence leaves behind dangerous flooding

 2 in Horry County, SC

 A sheriff's office van was carrying two women detainees and two deputies from Conway to Darlington on Tuesday night when it was overtaken by flood waters near the Little Pee Dee River.
-The two women drowned, a coroner told The Associated Press.
+45-year-old Windy Wenton and 43-year-old Nicolette Green died.
+Two deputies were rescued from the top of the van, and Horry County officials say that they tried to get the two women out.

 Editor's Note: A previous version of this article reported two deaths in Carteret County, North Carolina.
 The Carteret Country Sheriff's Department confirmed that these two deaths initially reported as a result of Florence were a result of an apparent murder-suicide.